zdelrosario/evc-course/frontmatter/submission.md

 When you complete a Challenge, you should submit it on Gradescope.
 This page contains instructions to help you submit your assignment so you can get feedback.
 (Remember that the Exercises in this course do not have a required submission.)

+**Note**: In order to export a jupyter notebook to a PDF, you will need to have a latex installation.
+See [this website](https://www.latex-project.org/get/) for instructions on installing latex across different operating systems (Linux, Mac OS, and Windows).

 ## 1. Complete the assignment

 To the best of your ability, complete the Challenge that you aim to submit.